 Every country has its version of French mother sauces, but generally, being “mother” implies that they form the basis for many variations, which can be made by adding different ingredients.
 There are five French mother sauces: béchamel, velouté, espagnole, tomato, and hollandaise.
 Let’s take a closer look at each of them.

 History of Mother Sauces

 From there, the idea of mother sauces spread and took on different forms in different countries.
-In Italy, for example, there is the ragù alla bolognese, which is a meat-based sauce that serves as the base for other dishes.
+In Italy, for example, there is ragù alla bolognese, a meat-based sauce that serves as the base for other dishes.

 Hollandaise Sauce Ingredients:

 - 3 egg yolks